-Did you know that most Americans must have health insurance now or pay a penalty?
+Did you know that most Americans must have health insurance?

-After January 12 you won’t be able to get financial assistance at Connect for Health Colorado until the next open enrollment period unless you have a qualifying life event.
+2019 open enrollment at Connect for Health Colorado ended January 15, 2019, so you won’t be able to get financial assistance at Connect for Health Colorado until the next open enrollment period unless you have a qualifying life event.
 See the FAQs below for more details.

 Frequently Asked Questions About Health Coverage

 - What is the open enrollment period for Connect for Health Colorado?

 - Can I enroll in coverage after the annual open enrollment period has closed?

 - Is there an open enrollment period for Health First Colorado (Colorado’s Medicaid Program)?